 About German International School Sydney

-The German International School Sydney (GISS) is a co-educational, non-denominational day school offering high-quality education from Preschool to the IB Diploma Programme in Years 11 and 12.
-It is not necessary to be familiar with the German language, as they boast a successful intensive language immersion programme that leads to bilingual competency in both English and German.
+The German International School Sydney (GISS) is a co-educational, non-denominational day school offering high-quality education from Preschool through to the International Baccalaureate (IB) Diploma Programme in Years 11 and 12.
+No prior knowledge of German is required, as the school offers a highly successful intensive language immersion programme that leads to full bilingual competency in English and German.

 - Ages: Preschool – Year 12